nicohorn/nicohorn/README.md

 ### 🏆 Key Achievements

 - Reduced application load time by 40% through optimization of database queries and implementation of caching strategies.
-- Mentored over 100 students, with 85% securing positions in top tech companies within 6 months of graduation.
+- Mentored over 100 students, helping (most of) them successfully complete academic projects and get their first job.
 - Contributed to open-source projects, gaining recognition for innovative solutions in web development frameworks.

 ### 📚 Continuous Learning